thousandbrainsproject/tbp.monty/docs/overview/further-reading/community-and-coverage.md

 ---
-title: Community Content
+title: Community and Coverage
 ---

-This section contains a list of articles, blogs and videos produced by the community.
+This section contains a list of articles, blogs and videos related to or about the Thousand Brains Project.
 Click the "Make a Contribution" button at the bottom of the page to open a PR to add your own content here.

 # Blogs